smysnk/gulp-rev-all/README.md

 ## Annotater & Replacer

 In some cases, false-positives may occur.
-Strings that are similar to a file reference may be incorrectly be replaced.<br/>
+Strings that are similar to a file reference may be incorrectly replaced.<br/>

 In the example below, the 2nd instance of 'xyz' is not reference to the file xyz.js: